Stuyk/rebar-altv/docs/Webview/index.md

 Pages are HTML content that can be used to render user interfaces in-game.

-In Rebar we have the concept of 3 different types of Pages.
+Rebar has the concept of 3 different types of Pages.

 1. Overlay
 2. Persistent